emmabostian/fem-design-systems/docs/designing-with-figma.md

 - Error
 - Success

-Buttons should be labeled with what they do and it should be clear, given a circumstance, what action clicking the button will trigger.
+Buttons should be labeled with what they do and it should be clear what action clicking the button will trigger.

 A modal asking 'Do you want to delete this document' with two buttons labeled 'Okay' and 'Cancel' might at first glance seem sufficient, but the 'Okay' label leaves something to be desired.